Amsterdam/grip-on-llms/docs/sustainability.md

         tracker.stop()

 5.  **Retrieve Results:** CodeCarbon will automatically log the CO2-eq emissions in kilograms and energy usage.
+We use the energy use value to compare LLMs.
 You can access these logs to compare the environmental impact of each LLM.
 Obtain the CodeCarbon emissions logs as a dictionary:

         final_results = tracker.final_emissions_data.__dict__